Saiful10400/Deshi-mart-front-end/README.md

 ## Overview

-Our e-commerce website is a dynamic and user-friendly platform designed to provide customers with a seamless shopping experience.
+Our E-commerce website is a dynamic and user-friendly platform designed to provide customers with a seamless shopping experience.
 Featuring a diverse range of products, our website combines modern design with cutting-edge technology to meet the needs of every shopper.

 ### Key Features